The Devils Below

 Sometimes very remarkably.

-The science of pure time unfolded.
+The science of pure time unfolds.

-The body trembled.
+The body trembles.

 I have prebreathed the vital air,